 Scholarships & Recruiting

-Let’s be honest up front: the odds of a full athletic scholarship are slim.
+Only about 2% of high school athletes receive any athletic scholarship money.
 But partial scholarships, academic-athletic packages, and athletic admission advantages are more realistic than most people think — if you know the timeline and what matters.

 What Coaches Actually Look For